AnnNguyen975/AnnNguyen975/README.md

 ## Hi there 👋
-# Hi there, I'm Linh 👋
+# Hi there, I'm Nguyễn Ngọc Phương Anh 👋

-💻 I’m a Software Development student majoring in IT.
+💻 I’m a IT student majoring in Software Development.
-🌏 Based in Melbourne, passionate about full-stack development.
+🌏 Based in Melbourne, passionate about full-stack development and technology in general.
 ⚡ Fun fact: I love minimal design & problem-solving.

 ---